abstractFlo/atlas-docs/installation/docker-template.md

 {% endtabs %}

 {% hint style="warning" %}
 There is no need to stop the docker process everytime.
-You can stop the server inside the container and restart at any time you make changes in your script.
+You can stop the server inside the container and restart it at any time you make changes in your script.
 {% endhint %}

 {% hint style="success" %}
-Congratulation, you has successfully setup your environment.
-Not it's time to create your awesome gamemode.
+Congratulation, you have successfully set up your environment.
+Now it's time to create your awesome gamemode.
 {% endhint %}

 ## Explain Folder Structure

 To help you understand how the whole system works, we will explain the structure and configuration options here.
-The Template contains a good starting point to teach yourself.
+The template contains a good starting point to teach yourself.

 {% hint style="warning" %}
 There are two folders for your gamemode creation.